How do I find the best mortgage rate?

 An open term mortgage allows you to make unlimited extra payments (also called prepayments) towards your mortgage balance whenever you want during the mortgage term.
 There are no limitations on making prepayments.
 You're free to pay off your mortgage entirely at any point during the mortgage term.

-Typically, open term mortgages have higher interest rates than closed mortgages.
-They also have shorter term lengths, such as 6 month or 1 year terms.
+Typically, open term mortgages have higher interest rates than closed mortgages and shorter-term lengths.

 What are high ratio mortgages and insured mortgages?